Tags

 5. Plan your transition phase

 Transitions can be tricky.
 By nature, they’re sensitive situations.
 It doesn’t matter if you’re a small company that needs a little bit of outsourced help or a large enterprise.
-Having your team involved and giving your BPO call center provider access to business information will make the whole thing much more manageable.
+Having your team involved and giving your call centre BPO provider access to business information will make the whole thing much more manageable.

 6. Monitor your results regularly

-Don’t drop the ball when you finally get everything running smoothly with your chosen BPO call center provider.
-Analyze reports and metrics to make sure your goals are being met.
+Don’t drop the ball when you finally get everything running smoothly with your chosen BPO call centre provider.
+Analyse reports and metrics to make sure your goals are being met.

-That’s how Erin, who heads up contact center operations at PadSplit, keeps track of problems with customer experience.
+That’s how Erin, who heads up contact centre operations at PadSplit, keeps track of problems with customer experience.

 “Dialpad’s call dispositions are really important for us—it gives us better reports and lets me see the breakdown of different problems we’re seeing.
 A big part of our job in Customer Experience is recording our calls, reviewing them, and going back to do training.”

-In fact, contact center supervisors can keep an eye on customer sentiment on calls for all their agents—from anywhere:
+In fact, contact centre supervisors can keep an eye on customer sentiment on calls for all their agents—from anywhere:

-BPO isn’t the best option for every contact center.
+BPO isn’t the best option for every contact centre.
 It can be great in some cases, but there are always trade-offs.
 Here are a few things to consider:

 Pros